Gopal564/Gopal564/README.md

 # Gopal Gupta

 ## About Me
-I'm a Chemical Engineering student at IIT Kharagpur with expertise in data analytics, financial modeling, and risk assessment.
+I'm a Undergraduate student at IIT Kharagpur with passion data analytics, financial modeling, and risk assessment.
 I have experience with tools such as Python, R, Excel, and SQL.

 # Skills
 - Data Cleaning